Mr. Trump, words matter.

 A true victim — not Trump.

 Sparked by the president’s loose-lipped hurling of ‘witch hunt’ is the daughter of the great film and theater actor John Garfield.
-Julie Garfield has dedicated her life to making certain we do not forget a shameful chapter of U.S. history when the House Un-American Activities Committee under the leadership of a thug senator, Joseph McCarthy, went after our creative community and wreaked havoc in lives and careers.
+Julie Garfield has dedicated her life to making certain we do not forget that the House Un-American Activities Committee under the leadership of a thug senator, Joseph McCarthy, went after our creative community and wreaked havoc in lives and careers.

 Julie Garfield herself a respected acting coach, and a fine artist, lost her father at a painfully young age.
-We captured her scant memories in a story on The Huffington Post in 2010.
+We captured her scant memories of her dad in a story on The Huffington Post in 2010.

 Writes Julie today: